rdoxenham/openshift-virt-labs/docs/workshop/content/live-migration.md

 rhel8-server-nfs   3h23m   Running   192.168.123.62/24   ocp4-worker1.cnv.example.com
 ~~~

+Note that the VM has been automatically live migrated back to the first worker, as per the `EvictionStrategy`.
 We can remove the maintenance flag by simply deleting the `NodeMaintenance` object:

 ~~~bash
 $ oc get nodemaintenance